 FlowRite Submetering’s founders have 14 years of experience in submetering, installation and maintenance.
 We hold in depth knowledge about all aspects of submetering.
 We take pride in ensuring that each client receives a tailored package that allows them to successfully monitor the utilities in their buildings.

 Our assessment is thorough.
 We take into account the level of complexity you need to improve your utility measurement and billing processes.
+From water usage to monitoring a sanitary sewer system we have you covered.

 "Installing a submetering system allows a property manager... to bill tenants individually for their share of the utilities.
 Submetering can be installed for all kinds of utilities, including water, gas, and electricity."